This article is about Banking and Finance

 However, it organizes the same for partner banks located in rural localities as well.
 Through this exam, IBPS enables the hiring of Probationary Officers under a scale of 1, 2, and 3.
 In addition that candidates can apply for the post of Office Assistants, which is equal to the clerical cadre in urban locations.

 Reserve Bank of India

-RBI conducts a common written examination for its Grade B officer posts.
+RBI conducts a common written examination for its Grade B officer posts to offer bank jobs after graduation.
 The day to day responsibilities for this profile involves keeping inflation levels in check by seeing that the RBI guidelines are strictly followed.

 State Bank of India

 SBI is one of the largest national banks in India.
 It coordinates common written tests for two posts namely the Probationary officer and the Bank Clerk.